VarpasMedia/VarpasMedia.github.io/about.md

 <li>Site visits during the course of project execution for monitoring and reporting.</li>
 <ul>

-Some of the important projects executed by him.
+<h1>Some of the important projects executed by him are as follows.</h1>

 <ul>
 <li>Seva Soudha at Chamarajpet Bengaluru</li>